alanshlam/novel/book1/The Inverted Sky/readme.md

 The sight of her—the woman who had saved him and his students—sent a jolt through him.
 His duty was clear, but the memory of her quiet act of mercy was clearer.
 His subconscious didn't just suggest a course of action; it screamed it.
 He killed the uplink to headquarters.
 For now, this was his secret.
 He would follow her, a ghost in the sky, and understand her purpose.

 His surveillance revealed a desperate, suicidal flight plan.
-Ruby's transport was heading for the "Dead Man's Corridor," a narrow passage infamous for its overlapping fields of anti-air batteries.
+Ruby's transport was heading for the "Dead Man's Corridor", a narrow passage infamous for its overlapping fields of anti-air batteries.
 Without a valid, friendly authorization code, her plane would be shredded by automated defenses long before it reached the border.

 There was no time.
 Under the blanket of total radio silence enforced in the zone, he had no way to warn her.
 No way but one.